sagemath/trac_to_gh/Issue 4941.md

 # Issue 4941: pari list slicing is extremely slow -- make it much faster

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4941

 Original creator: was